 This annual Non-Profit Performance Report continues to be one of the few tools available to help individuals, foundations, and corporate donors objectively evaluate the effectiveness of the non-profit organizations that apply to them for support.
 Wise giving decisions can be informed by asking questions about non-profit performance in the areas detailed in this report: Financial Management, Income Independence, Strategic Management, Board Governance, Volunteers, Staff, Innovation, Program Cost, Outcome Monitoring, and Accessibility.
-Complete Donner Awards evaluation questions for each of these ten areas can be downloaded from our website at www.donnerawards.org or email info@donnerawards.org or receive a copy.
+Complete Donner Awards evaluation questions for each of these ten areas can be downloaded from our website at www.donnerawards.org or email coordinator@donnerawards.org to receive a copy.
 The box below presents a checklist of questions to ask before you give, derived from the Donner Awards evaluation questions.

 The same clear, objective criteria that organizations have applied to earn recognition in the Donner Awards, may be used as "Guidelines for Giving" to any non-profit or charitable organization.
-The Guidelines
+The Guidelines summarized in Appendix B prompt questions that can be asked of organizations seeking your charitable dollars.